codetwice/homebridge-http-securitysystem/README.md

 ```

 - The **name** parameter determines the name of the security system you will see in HomeKit.
-- The **auth** configuration can be used to specify the username and password if the remote webserver requires HTTP authentication.
+- The **username/password** configuration can be used to specify the username and password if the remote webserver requires HTTP authentication.
 - The **http_method** can be either "GET" or "POST".
 The HTTP requests going to the target webserver will be using this method.
 - The **urls section** configures the URLs that are to be called on certain events.
   - The **stay**, **away** and **night** URLs are called when HomeKit is instructed to arm the alarm (it has 3 different alarm on states)